ibm-cloud-docs/apiconnect/ri-mng-users.md

 # Managing users
 {: #ri-mng-users}

-Create provider organizations to manage {{site.data.keyword.apiconnect_short}}, and map them to IAM access groups to specify user permissions.
+Create provider organizations to manage {{site.data.keyword.apiconnect_short}}, and map them to {{site.data.keyword.cloud_notm}} IAM access groups to specify user permissions.
 {: shortdesc}

 In {{site.data.keyword.apiconnect_short}} V10 Reserved, user access is managed with the {{site.data.keyword.cloud_notm}} Identity and Access Management (IAM) service.
-Create a provider organization in {{site.data.keyword.apiconnect_short}}, and then use the IAM service to define access groups that represent the members of your provider organization.
+When a user logs in to a Reserved instance, their permissions are determined by IAM settings and overwrite any role definitions set in the API Connect UI.

-Complete the following steps to grant members of your {{site.data.keyword.cloud_notm}} account the appropriate access to your {{site.data.keyword.apiconnect_short}} Reserved service.
+Complete the following steps to grant members of your {{site.data.keyword.cloud_notm}} account the appropriate access to your Reserved instance.

 ## Creating provider organizations